 In his speech, the US president also warned Palestinians that efforts to "delegitimise" Israel would fail, and that efforts to isolate Israel at the UN general assembly September would not achieve the Palestinian goal of an independent state.

-"Palestinians will never realise their independence by denying the right of Israel to exist," he said.'Carrot and stick'
+"Palestinians will never realise their independence by denying the right of Israel to exist," he said.

 The BBC's Kim Ghattas, in Washington, says that following the death of al-Qaeda chief Osama Bin Laden, President Obama wants a new start with the Muslim world, although polls show opinions of the US are low.

 Mr Obama said that Bin Laden, who was killed by special forces this month, was not a martyr but a mass murderer whose ideas were being rejected even before he was killed.